AdobeDocs/experience-manager-screens.en/help/user-guide/channel-assignment-latest-fp.md

 ### Viewing the Content in Chrome Player {#viewing-content-output}

 This example showcases the output on a Chrome Player.
-Once you have assigned the channel to your display, you must register the device to a player.
+When you have assigned the channel to your display, register the device to a player.

 To learn how to register a device on an AEM Screens player, see [Device Registration](device-registration.md).